home-assistant/home-assistant.io/source/_integrations/knx.markdown

   required: false
   type: string
 individual_address:
-  description: The KNX individual address (IA) that shall be used for routing or if a tunnelling server doesn't assign an IA at connection.
+  description: The KNX individual address (IA) that shall be used for routing or if a tunneling server doesn't assign an IA at connection.
   required: false
   type: string
   default: "15.15.250"